Sovereign Military Order of Malta: Sovereign Military Order of Malta

 The Congress of Vienna of 1815 confirmed the loss of Malta.
 After having temporarily resided in Messina, Catania and Ferrara, the seat of the order was moved to Ferrara in 1826 and to Rome in 1834.
-The Magistral Palace in Via Condotti 68 and the Magistral Villa on the Aventine Hill enjoy extraterritorial status.
+The Magistral Palace in Via Condotti 68 and the Magistral Villa on the Aventine Hill are recognised by the Government of Italy as having extraterritorial status.
 The grand priories of Lombardy-Venetia and of Sicily were restored from 1839 to 1841.
 The office of Grand Master was restored by Pope Leo XIII in 1879, after a vacancy of 75 years, confirming Giovanni Battista Ceschi a Santa Croce as the first Grand Master of the restored Order of Malta.
-However, the loss of possession of Malta during this period did not affect the right of active and passive legation for the Order, which is legally important for the absolute continuity of international status, regardless of the former territorial possession.
+However, the loss of possession of Malta during this period did not affect the right of active and passive legation for the order, which is legally important for the absolute continuity of international status, regardless of the former territorial possession.

 The original hospitaller mission became the main activity of the order, growing ever stronger during the 20th century, most especially because of the contribution of the activities carried out by the Grand Priories and National Associations in many countries around the world.
 Large-scale hospitaller and charitable activities were carried out during World Wars I and II under Grand Master Fra' Ludovico Chigi Albani della Rovere (1931–1951).
 Under the Grand Masters Fra' Angelo de Mojana di Cologna (1962–1988) and Fra' Andrew Bertie (1988–2008), the projects expanded.

-In February 2013, the Order celebrated the 900th anniversary of its papal recognition with a general audience with Pope Benedict XVI and a Mass celebrated by Cardinal Tarcisio Bertone in Saint Peter's Basilica.
+In February 2013, the order celebrated the 900th anniversary of its papal recognition with a general audience with Pope Benedict XVI and a Mass celebrated by Cardinal Tarcisio Bertone in Saint Peter's Basilica.

 The order has 95,000 volunteers.